1819 messages in 52 discussions

 Puzzles -- The Puzzle feature was introduced to players mid-February of 2017.
 Each puzzle is made up of 30 pieces.
 By default, the first puzzle to unlock is one of Anabel and the Iron Knight.
 When you have all the pieces for that puzzle, you may choose which of the remaining puzzles you want to unlock and work on next.
 When you make your choice, the unsolved puzzles are then locked until you complete the one you selected.

 You receive a generic looking yellow puzzle piece randomly when completing an HOS.
 Once you have all 30 puzzle pieces for each of the puzzles, you will no longer receive puzzle pieces.
-As you collect the pieces, they display in their appropriate portion of the puzzle.
+As you collect the pieces, they display in their appropriate portion of the puzzle; you will also receive many duplicate pieces before you get all the puzzle pieces to one puzzle.
 When all 30 pieces are collected, the "Collect Pieces!" button changes to "Play."
 If you click on play, the pieces become jumbled and you must put the puzzle back together.
 You can then play with the child/sprite for prizes.

 Some general info about the puzzles: